 In fact, many of the most successful businesses today invest thousands of dollars in inbound customer services for the following reasons:

-It can protect your business from dissatisfied customer reviews
+inbound customer service can protect your business from dissatisfied customer reviews

 Naturally, an excellent customer service can greatly contribute to the success of every enterprise, big or small.
 When customers are happy about their experiences, it can dramatically boost a business’ word-of-mouth advertising.
 On the other hand, a dissatisfied customer can trigger the opposite, and most of the time, it can cause a more serious effect that will not only hurt your sales but also your ability to attract new consumers.